-But the even after the kilns were abandoned, the clay was still being excavated from the site, because the spoil was dumped on top of the kilns.
+But the even after the kilns were abandoned, the clay was still being excavated from the site, with the spoil dumped on top of the kilns.
 It took nine months for the archaeologists to dig down through the 6 feet of waste to find a second kiln, and they probably wouldn’t have found the third kiln at all if a bulldozer hadn’t gone through the site.

 Eventually Keighton stopped being used even for clay.
 Further excavations in 2001 revealed a possible area of ridge and furrow cultivation on the upper slopes of the hill, and that after being abandoned, the site was purposefully covered with ploughsoil and used for agriculture.
 Perhaps the odd bits of tile and pottery churned up by the plough kept knowledge of the village site alive for a few more generations, but farming stopped around the 16th century.
 Within two or three hundred years had almost vanished from local memory and, with the exception of a few extraordinary and unnatural undulations in the ground, largely gone from the landscape.
-In the 1950s and 60s the archaeologists envisaged further work would be undertaken to unearth more of Keighton and perhaps trace where the main street and other houses were.
+In the 1950s and 60s the archaeologists envisaged further work would be undertaken to unearth more of Keighton and trace where the main street and other houses were.
 An excavation in 2000-2001 was carried out and the findings printed in volume 105 of the Transactions of the Thoroton Society, which can be read in the Reading Room.

 The rather scant documentary evidence here is available to view in the Reading Rooms at Manuscripts & Special Collections.
 Apart from the building and road names, the history of Keighton is marked by a small information plaque on East Drive, overlooking the grassy slope where part of the village once was, and the Archaeology Museum at Lakeside has a selection of artefacts from the site.
 The Museum will reopen soon, but in the meantime, on your next to Highfields and Lakeside, take a look and maybe try to imagine what it must have looked like five hundred years ago.